GenomicsCoreLeuven/GBSX/README.md

 These parameters are mandatory:
 *    `-f1`    the name and path of the fastq or fastq.gz file to demultiplex
 *    `-i`    the name and path of the info file.
-This is a tab delimeted file without headings, with three columns: sample, sequence of the barcode, name of the enzyme
+This is a tab delimeted file without headings, with three (or more) columns: sample, sequence of the barcode, name of the enzyme, name of the second enzyme (optional, can be an empty string), the second barcode (optional, can be an empty string),mismatches for the barcode (optional)

 These parameters are optional:
 *    `-f2`    the name of the second fastq or fastq.gz file (only with